vipertooth/Notes/Lab1/Readme.md

 ## <a name="destruction">Destruction<a/>

-To destroy all remaining systems we can run a resource file:
+To destroy all remaining systems we also ran a resource file:
 mass-destruction.rc
 ```ruby
 <ruby>